 - Difficulties in ensuring legal record keeping.

 Maintenance of Graves

-- Glass, china or ware pots and bottles are highly dangerous, and not permitted in the cemetery.
+- Glass, china or other easily breakable pots and bottles are highly dangerous, and are not permitted in the cemetery.

 - The planting of plants, shrubs and trees (however small) or the erection of decorative borders is not permitted.

-- The Council reserves the right under the Cemeteries Acts to remove unauthorised memorials or items that contravene the cemetery regulations.
+- Newbury Town Council reserves the right under the Cemeteries Acts to remove unauthorised memorials or items that contravene the cemetery regulations.

 Memorial Stability Testing